-Ashadh Amavasya falls on Sunday, 21 June 2020.
-It is considered very important from the religious point of view.
+Ashadh Amavasya falls on 9- 10 July 2021.
+It is considered very important from a religious point of view.
 Because this day is very good for charity and Shradha for the peace of ancestors.
 Bathing on holy rivers has special significance on this day.

 What not to do during Amavasya?

 Amavasya days are very unauspicious; so we should be very careful about our daily activities on these dates.
 Otherwise, it brings lots of negative impacts on our life.
 Here are some important things; we should not do on Amavasya tithi.